gilligan-ees-3310-2020/lab-04-assignment/README.md

 * Push the changes from your local git repository to github.

-  The last changes that you push before the due date (9:00 AM on Monday Sept.
+  The last changes that you push before the due date (11:59PM Wednesday Feb.
 24) will be graded.
-If you run into difficulty and need extra time, please contact Ms. Best or Prof. Gilligan.
+If you run into difficulty and need extra time, please contact Mr. de Wet or Prof. Gilligan.

 I advise using git to commit changes frequently as you work and push those commits to github.